Mexico vs Colombia? Which country should you visit if you are travelling to Latin America and you only have time to dedicate to one?

 Many Yucatecan dishes use the same recipes and cooking practices that the Ancient Maya used centuries ago!
 Meanwhile, in Jalisco, one of the most famous regional dishes is torta ahogada – a crusty bread roll filled with crispy pork and drenched in spicy tomato sauce.

-Even when you look at the sheer varieties of Mexican tacos, or Mexican breakfast dishes, the possibilities are seemingly endless.
+Even when you look at the sheer number of varieties of Mexican street foods or Mexican breakfast dishes, the possibilities are seemingly endless.
 That is not to say that Colombian food is not good, there are just fewer options and flavours involved.

 There is a reason that Mexican food is UNESCO protected!
 Still, there are several Colombian dishes well worth adding to your radar.